MONROE-PROJECT/Experiments/experiments/staged-compilation/readme.md

 ./build.sh ; # take a cup-of-coffe or three
 ```

-## Variant 2 (seperate-containers)
+## Variant 2 (separate-containers)
-The build stage in the above variant is ephemeral so when buildind a large project with only small code changes (or no chnages) the build time can be a problem.
+The build stage in the above variant is ephemeral so when building a large project with only small code changes (or no changes) the build time over-head can be a problem.

 Therefore a alternative is to use seperate containers for building and the final container.
-With this setup the build stage does not need do be redone on every "docker build".
-The drawback is of course that the setup becomes more complex and harder to maintanin.
+With this setup the build stage does not need do be redone on every "docker build" of the final container.
+The drawback is of course that the setup becomes more complex and harder to maintain.
-To build this project first build the contianer in the "build" folder (seperate-containers/build) and then the final container (seperate-containers).
+To build this project first build the contianer in the "build" folder (separate-containers/build) and then the final container (separate-containers).